 Part of the Complex is located in the Hamlin Valley greater sage-grouse PHMA.
 Typically, proximity and abundance of nesting habitat are key factors for lek locations.
 Nesting habitat for sage-grouse includes sagebrush with an understory of native grasses and forbs, with horizontal and vertical structural diversity.
 This provides an insect prey base, herbaceous forage for pre-laying and nesting hens, and cover for the hen while she is incubating.
 Brood rearing habitat is typically defined for early-brood rearing and late-brood rearing activities.
 Late spring/early summer grazing by wild horses generally impacts the habitat and the ability of the vegetative communities to provide adequate cover for brood-rearing sage-grouse.
-Competition between wild horses and sage-grouse may occur during the winter because sage-grouse feed exclusively on the leaves of sagebrush.
-Studies corroborate the general conclusion that wild horses can lead to biologically significant changes in rangeland ecosystems, particularly when their populations are overabundant relative to water and forage resources, and other wildlife living on the landscape (Eldridge et al.,
+Competition between wild horses and sagegrouse may occur during the winter because sage-grouse feed exclusively on the leaves of sagebrush.
+Studies corroborate the general conclusion that wild horses can lead to biologically significant changes in rangeland ecosystems, particularly when their populations are overabundant relative to water and forage resources, and other wildlife living on the landscape (Eldridge et al., 2020).

-2020).
 The presence of wild horses may be associated with a reduced degree of greater sage-grouse lekking behavior (Muñoz et al., 2020).
 Moreover, increasing densities of wild horses as measured by a percentage above AML can be associated with decreasing greater sage-grouse population sizes as measured by lek counts (Coates et al., 2021).

-Big game species that occur in the Complex include mule deer, Rocky Mountain elk, and pronghorn.
+Big game species that occur in the HMAs include mule deer, Rocky Mountain elk, and pronghorn.
 All three species are year-long residents.
 Competition between wildlife and wild horses increases dramatically when fewer resources such as forage or water are available.
+UDWR biologists are observing lower big game population numbers all across the unit, as well as in the Bible Spring area.
+UDWR has also reported declining habitat conditions where feral horse numbers exceed management levels.
+Horses also limit access to water sources for many other wildlife species such as pronghorn, which demonstrate an increased vigilance and decreased time foraging or drinking when feral horses are present (DWR 2022).

-A variety of migratory birds inhabit the Complex during the spring, summer, and fall months, including the black rosy finch, black-throated gray warbler, Brewer's sparrow, broad-tailed hummingbird, gray vireo, Lewis's woodpecker, loggerhead shrike, prairie falcon, sage sparrow, and Virginia's warbler.
+A variety of migratory birds inhabit the HMAs during the spring, summer, and fall months, including the black rosy finch, black-throated gray warbler, Brewer's sparrow, broad-tailed hummingbird, gray vireo, Lewis's woodpecker, loggerhead shrike, prairie falcon, sage sparrow, and Virginia's warbler.
 Additionally, Golden eagles may occur on the HMAs area year-round.
 A majority of the area would be used for foraging.